Applies to England

 Like all medicines, vaccines can cause side effects.
 Most of these are mild and short-term, and not everyone gets them.
-Even if you do have symptoms after the first dose, you still need to have the second dose.
+The common side effects of the COVID-19 vaccine start within a day and may last for a few days.

 - having a painful, heavy feeling and tenderness in the arm where you had your injection

 - headache, aches and chills